lemnos/chrome-session-dump/README.md

 ```
 # chrome-session-dump # Print the url of all tabs found in the session in order.
 https://ddg.gg
 https://protonmail.com

-chrome-session-dump -active # Print the url of the most recently active tab
+# chrome-session-dump -active # Print the url of the most recently active tab
 https://protonmail.com

-chrome-session-dump -printf '%t\n'
+# chrome-session-dump -printf '%t\n'
 Secure email: ProtonMail is free encrypted email.
 DuckDuckGo — Privacy, simplified.

-chrome-session-dump -deleted -history|grep 'chrome-session-dump' # Search history of all (potentially deleted) tabs for a url containing the given expression.
+# chrome-session-dump -deleted -history|grep 'chrome-session-dump' # Search the history of all (potentially deleted) tabs for a url containing the given expression.
 https://github.com/lemnos/chrome-session-dump
 ```